a-sit-plus/signum/README.md

 If you use `.verifierFor`, and this happens, the library will transparently substitute a pure-Kotlin implementation.

 If this is not desired, you can specifically enforce a platform verifier by using `.platformVerifierFor`.
-That way, the library will only ever act as a forwarded to platform APIs (JCA, CryptoKit, etc.), and will not use its own implementations.
+That way, the library will only ever act as a proxy to platform APIs (JCA, CryptoKit, etc.), and will not use its own implementations.

-You can also further configure the verifier, for example to specify the `provider` to use.
+You can also further configure the verifier, for example to specify the `provider` to use on the JVM.
 To do this, pass a DSL configuration lambda to `verifierFor`/`platformVerifierFor`.

 ```kotlin